mapbender/mapbender-documentation/en/elements/basic/srs_selector.rst

      :scale: 70

 * **Show label:** Labels the SRS Selector (default: false).
 * **Title:** Title of the element.
-The title will be listed in "Layouts" and allows to distinguish between different buttons.
+The title will be listed under :ref:`layouts` and allows to distinguish between different buttons.
 It will be indicated if "Show label" is activated.
 * **Tooltip:** Text to use as tooltip.

 YAML-Definition